 The plans/procedures may call for subsequent notifications to locations other than the 24-hour warning point or other designated entities.
 For example, after the EOC is operational, the plans/procedures may state that all further notifications are made directly to the EOC rather than to the 24-hour warning point; or that the offsite 24-hour warning point's responsibility for passing along notifications may end after it places a call to the state and county emergency management agencies.
 Plans/procedures describe the process for disseminating subsequent notifications from the licensee and/or ORO to other applicable offsite organizations, including the individual(s), by title/position, responsible for disseminating subsequent notifications.
+REP exercises and drills are designed to test the capability of OROs to protect public health and safety through implementation of their radiological emergency response plans/procedures in simulated emergencies.
+FEMA's REP Program does not evaluate security and law enforcement tactical response capabilities related to site security contingency plans/procedures.
+This ensures the confidentiality of sensitive security information.

-- Comprehensive Preparedness Guide 101: Developing and Maintaining Emergency Operations Plans, Version 2.0, November 2010. - National Incident Management System, January 2019.
+Comprehensive Preparedness Guide 101: Developing and Maintaining Emergency Operations Plans, Version 3.0, September 2021.